Start today and get one month free.

 Recordkeeping for the itemized deduction

 When taking the itemized deduction, the IRS is going to have more to scrutinize in the case of an audit.
-It’s important to have ample documentation to back up anything you’re claiming on your Schedule A.
+It’s important to have detailed documentation to back up anything you’re claiming on your Schedule A.

 In particular, hold onto any bank or credit card statements and upload receipts, invoices, or paper documentation digitally for easy access.
 Check out our top receipt management apps for small businesses if you’re looking for somewhere to store all your records.